Gestapo's Last Orgy: Plot

-Starke becomes interested in Lise, finding himself obsessed by her unbreakable spirit.
+Starke becomes interested in Lise, finding himself obsessed with her unbreakable spirit.
 Since whatever he does to torture her does not demoralize her, Starke grows angry and drops her only friend at the camp into a pit of quicklime as Lise, stripped nude and hanging from her wrists, is forced to watch.
 The Commandant threatens to drop Lise into the pit as well.
-Unfazed by this, Lise is whipped, has her head lowered into a box filled with rats, and raped, but still she does not cry out.
+Unfazed by this, Lise is whipped, has her head lowered into a box filled with rats, and is raped, but still, she does not cry out.
 She goes to the hospital and is treated by a pacifistic young Doctor, revealing to him why she does not cry.
 She wants to die, as she betrayed her family to the Nazis years earlier and feels intense guilt about it.
 When the Doctor tells her it was not her fault, she becomes determined to survive.
 She has sex with the Doctor, reaffirming her decision to live.

 Lise is tortured further by Starke, who tells her he has fallen in love with her.
-She claims to love him as well, and begins an extreme sexual relationship with him, willingly donning a gruesome belt made of the scalps of fellow inmates to prove her affections.
-The Commandant is later sodomized with his own whip by jealous Alma, who realizes the extent of Starke's feelings for Lise.
+She claims to love him as well and begins an extreme sexual relationship with him, willingly donning a gruesome belt made of the scalps of fellow inmates to prove her affection.
+The Commandant is later sodomized with his whip by jealous Alma, who realizes the extent of Starke's feelings for Lise.
 In response, he fatally strangles Alma.
-Lise gives birth to a child, but the baby is killed by Starke because it is "half-Jewish", and a "half-breed" would have no place in the world.
+Lise gives birth to a child, but Starke kills the baby because it is "half-Jewish," and a "half-breed" would have no place in the world.
 Back in the present day, Lise and Starke still stand in the ruined camp and are having sex.
 Lise shoots him, and his body falls into a nearby pit.

+Alternative Italian ending

 In an alternate ending of the film, Lise shoots Starke and then herself.